puffyin69/demo-one/README.md

-# demo-one
-a demo for the git and the github class
+hello world this is mah first readme fle in the git github